naklecha/llama3-from-scratch/README.md

 <div>
     <img src="images/keys.png" width="600px"/>
 </div>

 im lazy as fuck, so im not going to go through the math for keys, the only things you need to keep in mind are:
 <br>
-&gt; keys generate key vectors also of dimention 128
+&gt; keys generate key vectors also of dimension 128
 <br>
 &gt; keys have only 1/4th the number of the weights as queries, this is because the weights for keys are shared across 4 heads at a time, to reduce the number of computations need
 <br>